segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 <!-- LR Note: the working copy of the source catalog YML we built on showed this in the `website` source though as of Nov 18 it's labeled cloud-source -->

 Littledata's [Shopify to Segment connection](https://help.littledata.io/posts/segment-overview/){:target="\_blank"} uses a combination of client-side (browser) and server-side tracking to ensure 100% accurate data about your Shopify store in Segment.
-Littledata automatically integrates with Shopify and Shopify Plus sites to capture every customer touchpoint, including sales, marketing, customer and product performance data.
+Littledata automatically integrates with Shopify and Shopify Plus sites to capture every customer touch point, including sales, marketing, customer and product performance data.

 Littledata is available as an independent [Shopify App](https://apps.shopify.com/segment-com-by-littledata){:target="\_blank"}.